pingidentity/pipeline-example-infrastructure/README.md

 ## General Information

 **Development Model** - Interaction follows a development model similar to [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) or trunk-based.

-**Deployment architecture** - A Single Region implementation based on guidelines in [devops.pingidentity.com](devops.pingidentity.com).
+**Deployment architecture** - A Single Region implementation based on guidelines from [devops.pingidentity.com](devops.pingidentity.com).

 **Default Branch** - prod

 **Variables**

-Files in `helm` and `manifest` have the .subst prefix.
-This allows the files to hold shell variables `${FOO}`.
+Files in the `helm` and `manifest` directories have the .subst suffix.
+This naming convention supports the files housing shell variables `${FOO}`.
 These variables will be computed to hardcoded values before deploying.
-Any variable on a .subst file should have a default set in `scripts/lib.sh`
+Any variable in a .subst file should have a default value set in `scripts/lib.sh`

-**Reading Comments** - Comments are structured like Markdown headers.
+**Reading Comments** - Comments are structured as Markdown headers.
 Multi-line comments are indented.
-For Readability, comments are not repeated with repeated code.
-On YAML, comment indentation matches relevant code
+For readability, comments are not repeated with repeated code.
+In the YAML files, comment indentation matches relevant code:

 ```shell
 # Top Level Comment